 Between 1930 and 1940 Neutra did about a dozen projects in the San Francisco Bay Area.
 In 1935, he began designing three houses for two poets, Jacqueline Johnson, and Clayton Stafford.

 Two small houses with identical floor plans were the residences of Stafford and his wife and Jacqueline Johnson.
-The house that was saved was Johnson’s home.
+The group saved Johnson’s home.

-A third and smaller house was also built for Johnson.
-These residences defined a small commune in a prune orchard.
+He built a third smaller house for Johnson.
+These homes formed a small commune in a prune orchard.